eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 signed by shared Certificate Authority.
 Cryptography uses AES-GCM (AES using Galois Counter Mode) for encryption and AES-GMAC for message authentication.

-The plugins are accessed by the DDSI2 service when DDS Security is enabled by supplying the security configuration within the XML configuration or Participant QoS.

 Security plugins are dynamically loaded where the locations are defined in CycloneDDS configuration or Participant QoS settings.